-Cabinet recommendations to Full County Council to note the following important features of the revenue and capital budget
+Cabinet recommends County Council notes the following important features of the revenue and capital budget.

-1. The Director of Finance's statutory conclusions that the council's budget is balanced for 2018/19 and is developing a major transformation programme to be able to set a balanced budget for 2019/20 and become sustainable over the medium to long term (Annex 1).
+1. The Director of Finance's statutory conclusions that the council's budget is balanced for 2018/19 and it is developing a major transformation programme to be able to set a balanced budget for 2019/20 and become sustainable over the medium to long term (Annex 1).

-Proposed budget: Cabinet recommendations to Full County Council for the revenue and capital budgets
+Proposed budget: Cabinet recommends County Council approves the following revenue and capital budget decisions.

-- 2. Increase the level of the general council tax by 2.99% (paragraphs 101 and 102). - 3.
-Increase council tax by a further 3% for the adult social care precept, which will provide a further £20m to support the growth in demand for services (paragraph 102). - 4.
-Set the County Council precept for band D council tax at £1,411.29 which represents a 5.99% up-lift.
+- 2. Increase the level of the general Council Tax by 2.99% (paragraphs 101 and 102). - 3.
+Increase Council Tax by a further 3% for the adult social care precept, which will provide a further £20m to support the growth in demand for services (paragraph 102). - 4.
+Set the County Council precept for band D Council Tax at £1,411.29 which represents a 5.99% up-lift.
 This is a rise of £1.53 a week from 2017/18's precept of £1,331.55. - 5.
-Approve the County Council's £1,705m gross revenue expenditure budget for 2018/19 (Table 9). - 6.
-Approve the application of up to £15m capital receipts to fund the revenue costs associated with transformation projects (paragraphs 34 to 37 and Appendix 3) - 7.
-Approve use of up to £24m of earmarked reserves to support the revenue budget (paragraph 109). - 8.
-Approve £316m three year capital programme, with £139m capital investment in 2018/19 (paragraph 124 and Appendix 7). - 9.
-Agree to support only capital schemes that do not require borrowing, unless the scheme has a compelling business case developed that demonstrates best value and a sustainable basis for funding borrowing costs (paragraph 135). - 10.
-Note that the detailed programme of schemes will be agreed ahead of implementation of the detailed budget (if necessary). - 11.
-Require a robust business case to be prepared (and taken to the Investment Panel for review) before committing expenditure for the use of: - all revenue 'invest to save' proposals, and - capital schemes (paragraph 120). - 12.
-To help ensure the council achieves its savings programme, require the Chief Executive and the Director of Finance to: - continue to ensure delivery of existing MTFP efficiencies and service reductions for the remaining years of the MTFP 2018-21; and - continue to ensure services monitor their demand and cost pressures and develop plans to mitigate the impact of those pressures (paragraph 95). - 13.
+The Council Tax for each category of dwelling to be as in Annex 3. - 6.
+The payment for each billing authority, including any balances on the collection fund, will be as set out in Annex 3. - 7.
+Agree to maintain the Council Tax rate set above after the Final Local Government Financial Settlement. - 8.
+Delegate powers to the Leader and the Director of Finance to finalise budget proposals and recommendations to County Council updated to take into account new information in the Final Local Government Financial Settlement. - Approve the County Council's £1,705m gross revenue expenditure budget for 2018/19 (Table 9). - 10.
+Approve the application of up to £15m capital receipts to fund the revenue costs associated with transformation projects (paragraphs 33 to 36 and Appendix 3) - 11.
+Approve use of up to £24m of earmarked reserves to support the revenue budget (paragraph 109). - 12.
+Approve £316m three year capital programme, with £139m capital investment in 2018/19 (paragraph 124 and Appendix 7). - 13.
+Agree to support only capital schemes that do not require borrowing, unless the scheme has a compelling business case developed that demonstrates best value and a sustainable basis for funding borrowing costs (paragraph 135). - 14.
+Note that the detailed programme of schemes will be agreed ahead of implementation of the detailed budget (if necessary). - 15.
+Require a robust business case to be prepared (and taken to the Investment Panel for review) before committing expenditure for the use of: - all revenue 'invest to save' proposals, and - capital schemes (paragraph 120). - 16.
+To help ensure the council achieves its savings programme, require the Chief Executive and the Director of Finance to: - continue to ensure delivery of existing MTFP efficiencies and service reductions for the remaining years of the MTFP 2018-21; and

+- continue to ensure services monitor their demand and cost pressures and develop plans to mitigate the impact of those pressures (paragraph 95). - 17.
 Require the Chief Executive and the Director of Finance to lead the development of a transformation programme to move the council to a sustainable position in 2019/20.

-Corporate and key financial strategies: Cabinet recommendations to Full County Council on the revenue and capital budgets
+Corporate and key financial strategies: Cabinet recommends County Council approves the following.

-14. Approve the refreshed Corporate Strategy for 2018/19 that Cabinet has endorsed (paragraphs 18 to 24 and Appendix 1).

-- 15. Approve the refreshed Financial Strategy for 2018/19 (paragraphs 30 to 32 and Appendix 2). - 16.
-Approve the Capital Strategy for 2018-22 (paragraphs 117 and 118) - 17.
-Approve the Flexible Use of Capital Receipts Strategy for 2018/19 (paragraphs 34 to 37).
+- 18. the refreshed Corporate Strategy for 2018/19 that Cabinet has endorsed (paragraphs 18 to 24 and Appendix 1); - 19. the refreshed Financial Strategy for 2018/19 (paragraphs 29 to 31 and Appendix 2); - 20. the Capital Strategy for 2018-22 (paragraphs 117 and 118); and - 21. the Flexible Use of Capital Receipts Strategy for 2018/19 (paragraphs 33 to 36).

-Treasury management and borrowing: Cabinet recommendations to Full County Council
+Treasury management and borrowing: Cabinet recommends County Council approves the following.